chb/21cfr11pro-ig/source/pages/guidance.md

 This implementation guide is additive to the PRO IG and assumes the guidance of the PRO IG has been followed before reading this IG.

+### Build a mechanism for managing client keys and certificates

+**Step 1:** Build a mechanism for creating and securing a client secret key

+Clients require both a secret key and an appropriately certified identity certificate that can be used to verify trust in the signer of Provenance data.

+In an app, or multi-client environment the best practical mechanism for generating a private key is the clientself-generating a private key and keeping that secure.
+For a gateway-based system with few clients it can be practical for a system operator or administrator to generate and secure the private key.

+**Step 2:** Implement a mechanism for obtaining a certified identity certificate from a certificate authority

+An implementor can decide on the most appropriate method of obtaining an identity certificate signed by a certifying authority trusted by the community of users and auditors to reliably establish identity and manage certificate status.
+This could either be a CA run as a managed PKI solution by the organisation implementing the PRO collection system, or a large public certificate authority with a good enough reputation for FDA and other auditors.

+**Step 3:** Build a mechanism for updating the status of an identity certificate

+Build or use a PKI infrastucture that maintains an OCSP or CRL repository.

+**Step 4:** Share identity certificates with auditing tools and personnel Make public keys available for storage by auditors for resource Provenance verification.

 ### Implementation Guidance for Provenance with resource signatures

 The section outlines the implementation guidance for the various actors involved in the delivery of Provenance resources with external digital signatures for created and updated resources such as PRO QuestionnaireResponses.